MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-text-contrast.md

 In some cases, contrast is affected by setting the browser to light theme or dark theme.

-As an example, the sidebar menu elements of the demo page such as the blue **Cats** button have enough contrast, but the green **Dogs** link in the **Donation status** section does not have enough contrast.
+As an example, in the demo page, the blue links of the sidebar navigation menu have enough contrast, but the green **Dogs** link in the **Donation status** section does not have enough contrast.
 Inspect those elements using the **Inspect** tool, as follows:

 1. Open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab.
 Then select **F12** to open DevTools.

 1. Select the **Inspect** \(![Inspect button](../media/inspect-icon.msft.png)\) button in the top-left corner of DevTools so that the icon is highlighted (blue).

-1. In the rendered webpage, hover over the blue **Cats** button.
+1. In the rendered webpage, hover over the blue **Cats** link of the sidebar navigation menu.
 The **Inspect** tool's information overlay appears.
 In the **Accessibility** section of the information overlay, a green checkmark appears on the **Contrast** row, indicating that this element has enough contrast of text color versus background color.

     :::image type="complex" source="../media/a11y-testing-enough-contrast.msft.png" alt-text="The menu items have enough contrast, as shown in the Inspect tool" lightbox="../media/a11y-testing-enough-contrast.msft.png":::
         The menu items have enough contrast, as shown in the Inspect tool